sahilarora535/sahilarora535.github.io/src/content/docs/blog/the-great-manager.md

 ---
 title: "The Great Manager"
 description: "A reflection on the qualities that define a great manager in the tech industry, inspired by years of personal experience."
-excerpt: "In the fast-paced world of tech, what separates a good manager from a great one?
+excerpt: "What separates a good manager from a great one?
 This article explores the indispensable role of managers and breaks down the key attributes—from providing stability and scoping work to acting as a partner—that empower teams and foster individual growth."
 date: 2025-11-28
 tags:
   - Work